tcgflip/flipDashboard/instructions.md

 ### Retired
 The $5–$20 / 35–40% ROI "singles-only pilot" from 2026-09-13 is retired.
 Its three picks (Espeon-GX sm1-61, Umbreon bw5-61, Sylveon xy3-72) don't qualify under the modern-only rule (all pre-2020) and are now Passed in `holdings-log.md`.

+## Live settings API (added 2026-09-14)
+At the start of every run, GET https://flipdashboard.tcgflip.workers.dev/api/state to read the current live toggle settings — this reflects what Ryan has tapped on his phone since the last run and takes priority over whatever was last committed.
+Use it to decide which categories to research, and write the same values into data.json's strategy.productTypes so the display stays in sync.
+Don't overwrite the live KV state yourself — that endpoint is read-only from the routine's side.

+## Card images & TCGplayer links
+For every buyList and holdings entry, include a "cardId" field in pokemontcg.io's ID format (e.g. "sv1-201") whenever you're confident of it — the dashboard builds the card image from images.pokemontcg.io/{setId}/{number}.png automatically.
+Leave it out rather than guess; a missing image is fine, a wrong one looks broken.

+## Holdings verdicts
+For every entry in holdings, include:
+- "verdict": one of "sell", "hold", "watch"
+- "recommendation": a short plain-language reason for that verdict
+- "currentMarketPrice": today's comp, cited from a real source Base it on current market price vs. the original target sell price/date, and any upcoming catalyst (a show, a release date) that might justify waiting.